The exhibit tells of

 The People, Building and Sites of the Winton Triangle

 End to end, the exhibit is 75 feet long, is portable and each panel is mounted on an easel.
-Upcoming viewing are:
+Upcoming viewing:

 Previous the venues for 2023 were: C.S.
-Brown Regional Cultural Arts Center, Winton NC, March 26-27; Roanoke Chowan Community College Ahoskie, NC, April 13-17; Robert L. Vann Resource Center, Ahoskie, NC, June 17 (Juneteenth program); Elizabeth S. Parker Memorial Library, Murfreesboro, NC, July 27 - August 1, 2023.
+Brown Regional Cultural Arts Center, Winton NC; Roanoke Chowan Community College, Ahoskie, NC; Robert L. Vann Resource Center, Ahoskie, NC, (Juneteenth program); Elizabeth S. Parker Memorial Library, Murfreesboro, NC; Pleasant Plains Baptist Church, Ahoskie, NC; New Ahoskie Baptist Church, Ahoskie, NC; Photoworks, Glen Echo, Maryland, and the Melungeon Heritage Association Conference, Hillsborough, NC.

 This is a project funded by a major grant from North Carolina Humanities, a state affiliate of the National Endowment of the Humanities, with additional support from the Chowan Discovery Group.